Hexalyse/hulk-rs/README.md

 # hulk-rs

 HULK DoS tool ported to Rust.
+HULK stands for Http Unbearable Load King

 This project was inspired by [hulk](https://github.com/grafov/hulk) which is a Go port of the original Python HULK tool, with some additional features.
 I just decided to port it to Rust as an exercice to learn Rust.